csae8092/posts/pimp-de-web-app/part-6-text-and-index.md

 </script>
 ```

-Now we should be able to click on any of the green colored entities to view additional information stored in the index files.
+Now we should be able to click on any of the green colored entities to view additional information stored in the index files displayed in a modal.

 ![image alt text](https://raw.githubusercontent.com/csae8092/posts/master/pimp-de-web-app/images/part-6/image_0.jpg)

+# Conclusion and Outlook

+Of course this solution is very bare bone, especially in regards to the content and it's layout.
+Depending on the project, the provided additional information and the number of different entites (and their index-documents) one could add more complex xQuery functions to enhance layout, content (and functionality), maybe be writing more sophisticated queries or adding some xls-stylesheets.
+In the [next]()  HowTo we will rework our Table of Content a bit, so it does not only list the edited manuscripts but also the manuscript descriptions.
+And of course, the code developed so far, can be downloaded [here](https://github.com/csae8092/posts/raw/master/pimp-de-web-app/downloads/part-6/aratea-digital-0.1.xar).